top of page

 RNLI all-weather (ALB) and inshore (ILB) lifeboats in action.
 Photo Credit: RNLI

-The Royal National Lifeboat Institution (RNLI) is the largest charity that saves lives at sea around the coasts of the United Kingdom, the Republic of Ireland, the Channel Islands, and the Isle of Man, as well as on some inland waterways.
+The Royal National Lifeboat Institution (RNLI) is a distinguished charity that plays a crucial role in maritime safety.
+It is the largest organization dedicated to saving lives at sea around the coasts of the United Kingdom, the Republic of Ireland, the Channel Islands, and the Isle of Man.
+Additionally, the RNLI extends its services to some inland waterways, ensuring comprehensive coverage and support.

 Its main base is in Poole, Dorset.
 It has 238 lifeboat stations and operates 444 lifeboats.
 RNLI Lifeguards operate on more than 200 beaches.
 The Institution also operates Flood Rescue Teams nationally and internationally, the latter prepared to travel to emergencies overseas at short notice.